ess-dmsc/nexus-constructor/DeveloperNotes.md

     validationFailed = Signal()
 ```

 The constructor can be used for creating any important objects/variables that are used to help validate the input.
+In addition, a developer may wish to create further helper functions for checking input or import them from elsewhere.
+In the above example, we return `QValidator.Intermediate` rather than `QValidator.Invalid` as this prevents our `LabeledTextField` from "freezing" as soon as it has _any_ valid input.
+This can be helpful when the text field has a default value and attempting to replace it with something else causes the input to become invalid.
+Should a validator return `QValidator.Invalid` in this case, QML will attempt to preserve the default input and effectively freeze the `LabeledTextField`.

+In addition to returning `Acceptable`/`Invalid`/`Intermediate` we also make use of custom signals.
+Such signals are necessary when you wish to program a response to the user input in QML (such as displaying a message if input is unsuitable).
+These signals are not always required.

-Note that the signals are declared _outside_ the constructor.
-Here returning `QValidator.Intermediate` rather than `QValidator.Invalid` prevents our `LabeledTextField` from "freezing" as soon as it receives _any_ valid input.
+Note that the signals are declared _outside_ the constructor but are still accessed with the `self` prefix.

-A test for this validator may then look like
+A test for the custom validator may look like the example below:

 ```python
 def test_custom_validator():